Hurricanes vs. Islanders: Betting Trends, Odds, Advanced Stats - NHL Playoffs First Round Game 1

 Hurricanes Betting Insights

-- The Hurricanes have put together a 47-24 record when favored on the moneyline this season.
+- The Hurricanes have won 47 of their 71 games when listed as a moneyline favorite this season (66.2%).

-- Based on this game's moneyline, the Hurricanes have an implied win probability of 62.3%.
+- Based on this matchup's moneyline, the Hurricanes' implied win probability is 62.3%.

 Hurricanes vs. Islanders Rankings